fg-research/website/docs/_sources/blog/product/posts/lnn-equity-forecasting.rst.txt

     LNNs were initially implemented as LTC networks or LTCs <a href="#references">[5]</a>.
     Similar to other CT-RNNs, LTCs use a numerical solver for finding the ODE solution, which results in slow training and inference performance.
-    In this post, we focus on the closed-form continuous-depth (CfC) implementation of LNNs
+    In this post, we use the closed-form continuous-depth (CfC) implementation of LNNs
     <a href="#references">[6]</a>.
 CfCs use an approximate closed-form solution
     of the LTC ODE and, therefore, are significantly faster than LTCs and other CT-RNNs.
     </p>

     <p>
-    We will use our Amazon SageMaker implementation of CfCs for probabilistic time series forecasting, the <a href="https://fg-research.com/algorithms/time-series-forecasting/index.html#cfc-sagemaker-algorithm" target="_blank"> CfC SageMaker algorithm</a>.
+    We will use our Amazon SageMaker implementation of CfCs for probabilistic time series forecasting, the <a href="https://fg-research.com/algorithms/time-series-forecasting/index.html#lnn-sagemaker-algorithm" target="_blank"> LNN SageMaker algorithm</a>.
     We will forecast the conditional mean and the conditional standard deviation of the 30-day returns of the S&P 500 using as input the S&P 500 realized volatility as well as different implied volatility indices, as in <a href="#references">[2]</a>.